SCLorentz/W2D-library/README.md

 Have you ever played the google chrome dino game?
 This is my own version of it, developed in rust using the WASM (web assembly) technology.

-## Warn!

-I'm trying to deploy this project to be acessible using github-pages, but this is not completly working,the github-pages url won't work.

 ## Develop by your own

 ### My recomendations - Docker